 The organisations contributing to our case study analysis did not start from blank.
 Indeed, before implementing the solutions described in the case studies, only two had no prior experience of use of satellite Earth observation (EO) data.
-As for the others, three had previously used EO data, two had staff with expertise, and three had in-house expertise and also previous experience using EO data.
+As for the others, three had previously used EO data, two had staff with relevant expertise, and three had both in-house skills and previous experience using EO data.